 - spend at least two terms in residence.

 LL.M. candidates can complete up to 6 units of the 24 units required of independent research and writing for credit under the supervision of a Law School faculty member.
 (With approval, up to 6 units of credit toward the LL.M. degree can be earned in courses in other schools in the University.)
-They can also participate in student-run programs such as reading groups and law journals.
+They can also participate in faculty-supervised, student-run reading groups.

 The LL.M. program runs from September through May and includes a fall and spring term; there are no January admissions.